erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 ## Problem to Solve: Pyramid Volume
-Now, you will have the oportunity to implement a program which will help you understand why stacks are useful handling functions in programming.
+Now, you will have the opportunity to implement a program that will help you understand why stacks are useful handling functions in programming.

-You will implement a simple pyramid volume calculator which accept thee parameters:
+You will implement a simple pyramid volume calculator which accepts thee parameters:

 * l : base length
 * w : base width
 * h : pyramid height

-The formula to calculate the volume of a pyramid is the folowing:
+The formula to calculate the volume of a pyramid is the following:

 _V = (lwh) / 3_

 The _l_, _w_ and _h_ values will be given in centimeters and your program must be able to convert centimeters to inches for the final result.
-Your program should have at least three function, one to calculate the actual volume, one to calculate the pyramid base and another to convert _cm_ to _in_.
+Your program should have at least three functions, one to calculate the actual volume, one to calculate the pyramid base, and another to convert _cm_ to _in_.

 ### Test
 Try your solution with the following values.
 The input values are l, w, and h, in that order.